-- Adiabatic Expansion: During Adiabatic expansion of an ideal gas, the temperature of an ideal gas falls from source temperature T1, to sink temperature T2.
+- Adiabatic Expansion: During the adiabatic expansion of an ideal gas, the temperature of an ideal gas falls from source temperature T1 to sink temperature T2.
 Here, the pressure falls and volume increases because no heat energy is being supplied to gas as it expands.
 The work is less and the pressure must be lower.

 - Isothermal Compression: During the process of isothermal compression of an ideal gas sink temperature T2 further goes down as it rejects heat Q2 to the sink.